microsoft/TypeScript-Handbook/pages/Functions.md

     function(x: number, y: number): number { return x + y; };
 ```

-As long as the parameter types line up, it's considered a valid type for the function, regardless of the names you give the parameters in the function type.
+Regardless of the names you give the parameters, it's considered a valid type for the function as long as the parameters' types match.

 The second part is the return type.
-We make it clear which is the return type by using a fat arrow (`=>`) between the parameters and the return type.
+We specify return type by using a fat arrow (`=>`) between the parameters list and the return type.
 As mentioned before, this is a required part of the function type, so if the function doesn't return a value, you would use `void` instead of leaving it off.

 Of note, only the parameters and the return type make up the function type.